 A garment steamer is worth buying if you’re short on space, feel limited by the functionality of a clothes iron, or need a portable crease-removing solution when you travel.
 It’s also useful if you tend to wear delicate materials.
 Otherwise, it can be a potentially pricey purchase that may not be as much of a gamechanger as you first thought.

-*Prices are taken from Appliances Online and The Good Guys, correct as of January 2022.
+*Prices are taken from respective websites, correct as of January 2023.

 ^By clicking on a shop online, compare now, buy online, more details, go to site or check latest prices button, you may leave Canstar Blue and be taken to a referral partner to compare.
 Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.